 How long will I have a foster dog before it gets adopted?

 We strive to find the perfect forever home for each of our dogs.
 Our dogs are not adopted on a first-come, first-served basis.
 It is difficult to predict how long this will take, and may be dependent on the dog’s age, size, and medical or training issues.
 We can adopt out a dog in as little as two weeks, but most take a few months and some we have for several years.

 Do I need a fenced yard to foster?

-No, depending on the dog.
-All of our dogs should be on a tie out or lead and supervised at all times, if you do not have a fenced yard.
+Not necessarily.
+It depends on the dog.
+All of our dogs should be on a tie out or lead and supervised at all times if you do not have a fenced yard.

 Do I get to choose what dogs I foster?

 Yes, you choose from the dogs we post on our listserv after first consulting with your designated board member.
 Sometimes you may be asked to take a dog from another foster when needed.